georgalis/pub/know/llm/README.md

 behaviors---all of which offer rich ground for inclusion and comparison.
-LLM demonstrate particular aptitude for translating complex topics into accessible terms, challenging our status quo, applying theoretical aspects within unconventional contexts---a consequence of tireless synthesized transformation; reshaping, re-voicing, combining, distilling radical variations, challenges of modern synthesis capability.
+LLM demonstrate particular aptitude for translating complex topics into accessible terms, challenging our status quo, applying theoretical aspects within unconventional contexts---consequences of a tireless capacity to reshape, re-voice, combine, and distill, challenging the boundaries of modern synthesis.

 (c) 2026 George Georgalis <george@galis.org> unlimited use with this notice